Home » Baking Recipes » Cake » Layer Cakes » Chocolate Victoria Sandwich with Lime Curd Buttercream

 Chocolate Sponge

-- 225 g golden caster sugar (I used my own vanilla granulated sugar)
+• 225 g golden caster sugar (I used my own cardamom sugar)

-- 1 pinch of bicarbonate of soda (baking soda)
+• 1 pinch bicarbonate of soda (baking soda) (baking soda)

 Lime Curd Buttercream